pdelee/oreily/README.md

     - `git commit -m "MESSAGE": commit without opening editor
 - `git log`: show your commit history
     - `git log --oneline`: Shows only the latest info
+- `git diff`: Shows the difference
+- `git diff --staged`: Shows changes to the file in the staged area